 This unique blend is specially formulated to be easy on your kitty’s paws and on your home.
-Its perfect blend of small (but not too small) pieces is designed to trap odors and liquid instantly, but not create dust or respiratory issues for you or your cat.
+Its perfect blend of small (but not too small) pieces is designed to trap odors and liquid instantly, but not create respiratory issues for you or your cat.

 Yes, I know there are other pine-based cat litters on the market.
 But none of them include this special ingredient that contributes to its remarkable clumping, absorbency, and powerful odor control…